 Award Snub: The film losing the Academy Award for Best Picture to How Green Was My Valley, which is arguably considered the most iconic instance of this.
-The only Oscar it took home that year was for Best Original Screenplay, not even winning awards for Art Direction or Cinematography.
+The only Oscar it took home that year was for Best Original Screenplay (as a tribute to Herman Manckiewicz), not even winning awards for Art Direction or Cinematography.

 Awesome Music: The score by Bernard Herrmann.
 Special mentions goes to the ending scene where the soundtrack booms ominously when we see the smoke of the Rosebud sled rise out of Xanadu's chimney.

 Not really.
 The scream preceeds Wells trashing Susan's room.

 His memory of Susan's departure is parodied by a jolting cut to a screeching white cockatoo flapping off the balcony at Xanadu - a visually startling image.
 Psychologically shocked by her exit and regressing into an uncontrollable, childlike tantrum, Kane in a robot-like posture violently tears her room apart in a rage.

 There's also another instance with a woman screaming outside Kane's tent while Susan argues with him.
 There's a motif there.

 Crazy Awesome: Young Kane.
 His method of revitalising a failing newspaper is to move into the editor's office so that he'll always be close when news happens.
 It works spectacularly.

 Fandom Heresy/Sacred Cow: The quickest way a critic or film school teacher can kill their street cred is to trash this film.